Hypertufa

 Hypertufa is an anthropic rock made from various aggregates bonded together using Portland cement.

 Hypertufa is intended as a manufactured substitute for natural tufa, which is a slowly precipitated limestone rock; being very porous, it is favorable for plant growth.

 Hypertufa is popular for making garden ornaments, pots and land forms.
 It is relatively light compared with terracotta or traditional concrete and can withstand harsh winters, at least down to -30 C.

 Hypertufa was invented for use in alpine gardens.
 Alpine gardeners formerly used antique animal watering troughs, which became rare and expensive.

 Composition

 Aggregates are generally Sphagnum (peat moss), sand, and perlite or vermiculite.
-Coconut coir is coming to take the place of sphagnum moss, as the latter is a very slowly renewing natural resource and the former is a ready byproduct of the coconut industry— it has all the advantages of the moss but without the environmental costs.
+Coconut coir is another option that can be used in place of peat moss.

 To increase structural strength and longevity, polymer fibers, liquid acrylic, and fiberglass may be incorporated into the mixture, along with various grades of sand, pebbles, and crushed rock which add to the final object's overall strength and stone-like appearance though they increase its weight.
 Powdered concrete dyes (in small amounts) also tint the hypertufa to resemble natural rock.